Diet and Nutrition

-Information regarding the proper diet and nutrition for felines has changed over the years as veterinarians who specialize or take a special interest in nutrition for felines have continued to conduct research on feline nutrition.
-What you feed your RagaMuffin cat has a big impact on their overall health, just as a human’s diet and nutrition affects their health.
-Learning about the proper diet and nutrition for your RagaMuffin, so you can provide a correct diet to your RagaMuffin.
+Information regarding the proper diet and nutrition for felines has changed over the years.
+Veterinarians who specialize or take a special interest in nutrition for felines have continued to conduct research on feline nutrition.
+What you feed your RagaMuffin cat has a big impact on their overall health.
+This is no different than how our diet and nutrition affect our health.
+Learn about the proper diet and nutrition for your RagaMuffin, so you can provide a correct diet to your RagaMuffin.
 This will result in healthier RagaMuffins.
-In addition, a species-appropriate diet can potentially save you and your cat from suffering through unnecessary illnesses that can be painful to your RagaMuffin cat, as well as expensive to treat.
+In addition, a species-appropriate diet can potentially save you and your cat from suffering through unnecessary illnesses that are preventable.

-In addition, cats have certain physiologic characteristics that reflect that cats were “built” with the ideal diet being low in carbohydrates.
+In addition, cats have certain physiologic characteristics that are evidence that cats were “built” with the ideal diet being low in carbohydrates.
 For instance, cats lack salivary amylase, which is the enzyme responsible for initiating carbohydrate digestion.
 Furthermore, cats also have low amounts of intestinal and pancreatic amylase.
 This does not mean that cats cannot break down starch.
-However, these facts do suggest that cats were not meant to consume large amounts of carbohydrates and doing so may cause ill effects on their health in many different areas, including obesity, diabetes, cystitis, urinary crystals, kidney disease, hairballs, inflammatory bowel disease, and hepatic lipidosis.
+However, these facts do suggest that cats were not meant to consume large amounts of carbohydrates.
+Doing so may cause ill effects on their health in many different areas.
+This includes obesity, diabetes, cystitis, urinary crystals, kidney disease, hairballs, inflammatory bowel disease, and hepatic lipidosis.

 Keep in mind that not all canned cat foods are low enough in carbohydrates to constitute a suitable diet for cats.
 Learn to read the ingredient labels on the canned cat food.
 There are many “prescription canned foods” that are very high in carbohydrates.
 Your RagaMuffin cat breeder may be able to suggest a quality canned cat food.

 Transitioning your cats from a dry cat food diet to a canned cat food diet requires persistence and a lot of patience.
-If you have a cat that already eats canned cat food, the transition will be much easier, as you will simply eliminate the dry food from their diet.
-Some cats may react to the increase in the amount of canned cat food with loose stools.
+If you have a cat that already eats canned cat food, the transition will be much easier.
+You can simply eliminate the dry food from their diet.
+Some cats may initially react to the increase in the amount of canned cat food with loose stools.
 If this happens, go more slowly with the transition, but don’t give up!
 Your RagaMuffin will be healthier for your persistence.

-Instead of free feeding the dry cat food, set scheduled meal times for dry cat food.
+Instead of free feeding the dry cat food, you should set scheduled meal times for dry cat food.
 Put a set amount of dry food down and leave it down for 20 to 30 minutes.
 Remove any cat food that has not been eaten.
-Repeat this feeding in 8 to 12 hours depending on if you are feeding 2 or 3 times per day.
-During the first few days of transitioning to a set schedule, you can offer canned cat food during the dry food meals.
+Repeat this feeding in 8 to 12 hours.
+During the first few days of transitioning to a set schedule, you should offer canned cat food during the dry food meals.
 Better yet, you should offer canned food in-between meals and/or mix just a bit with the dry food.
 The most stubborn cats will refuse to touch the canned cat food, but do not give up!
 All cats will eventually transition to canned cat food if you are determined and patient enough.

-Some Helpful Tips to Help Transition the Very Stubborn RagaMuffin Cat to a Healthy Diet
+Some Helpful Tips to Help Transition the Very Stubborn RagaMuffin Cat to a Healthy and Nutritious Diet

 Once your cat is eating at scheduled mealtimes, you should start to feed a bit less at each meal so that your cat experiences some hunger sensation.
 Remember, you want a normal sensation of hunger to help you transition your cat.
 You do not want to starve your cat into transitioning to canned cat food.

-Perseverance and patience are key to providing a healthy diet and nutrition to your kitty and remember do not starve your cat while transitioning them to canned cat food.
+Perseverance and patience are key to providing a healthy diet and nutrition to your kitty and remember, please do not starve your cat while transitioning them to canned cat food.

 A healthy treat for your cats is Halo-Liv-a-Littles freeze-dried treats.
 Most cats love them and they contain nothing except for the freeze-dried meat.
 Many RagaMuffin cats love the chicken Halo-Liv-a-Littles.
 There are other companies that also sell freeze-dried meat.
 It may also be helpful for you to read the information on the page that addresses dealing with finicky eaters.